abdelhak8/abdelhak8/README.md

-- 👋 Hi, I’m @abdelhak8
+👋 Hi, I’m Abdelhak Asouik, a:
-- 👀 I’m interested in computer science
+-Full-stack web developer with expertise in Laravel and Vue.js.
-- 🌱 I’m currently learning programing languages
+-Proficient in HTML, CSS, JavaScript, Java, and PHP.
-- 💞️ I’m looking to collaborate on ...
+-I’m currently honing my skills as a SOC Analyst.
-- 📫 How to reach me abdelhakasouik2@gmail.com
+📫 Reach me at abdelhakasouik2@gmail.com for collaboration or exciting projects!

 <!---
 abdelhak8/abdelhak8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.